vguddati/BankMarketingAnalysis-BigData/README.md

 - writeup/reporting

 # Business Conclusion:
-We found out that numerical features like consumerpriceindex, employeevarrate, pdays, housing_index, default_index, previous, contact_index, euribor3m, nremployed, campaign have high correlation with clients subscribing to term deposit.
+We found out that numerical features like consumerpriceindex, employeevarrate, pdays, housing_index, default_index, previous, contact_index, euribor3m, nremployed, campaign have high correlation with clients subscribing to term deposit.Based on these , we can prepare for the future markerting champaign